italoboy/Full-Weatherline-Widget/README.md

 Update 2: Opacity has been fixed, go to line 270 to 287.

-Update 3: Added Medium size, added 12 hour mode, added external redirected link, fixed offline icon size, fixed sunrise and sunset issues and a lot of bug fixes.
+Update 3: Added Medium size, added 12 hour mode, added external  redirected link, fixed offline icon size, fixed sunrise and sunset issues and a lot of bugs fixed.

 Instruction: